Understanding the Impact of Voluntary Car Repossession on Your Credit Score

 If you can cover your missed initial payment, pay it off immediately.
 But if you’re tight on finances, start by understanding your loan balance, term and interest rate.
 Is there a late fee?

 Review your budget to see if you can pull money from other expenses or eliminate some.
-Implementing the 50/30/20 budget is a good place to start if you don’t already have a budget in position.
+Implementing the 50/30/20 budget is a good place to start if you don’t already have a budget in place.
 Step one is determining whether your missed payment is a one-time occurrence or if it will be an ongoing issue.

 2. Recognize Your Options